Fulden Ural

 Fulden Ural (born 3 January 1991) is a Turkish women's volleyball player.
-She is 186 cm tall at 76 kg and plays in the wing spiker position.
-Currently, she plays for Galatasaray with jersey number 10.
+She is 186 cm tall at 76 kg and plays at the wing spiker position.
 She is a member of the Turkey women's national volleyball team.

 Playing career

 Club

 Ural began playing volleyball in the youth development section of İller Bankası Ankara.
 She then played in the clubs MKE Ankaragücü, Dicle University Diyarbakırspor, Ankara SGK, Gazi Üniversity, Trabzon İdmanocağı, Bolu belediyespor, and Samsun 19 Mayıs, before she joined Halkbank Ankara for the 2016–2017 season of the Turkish Women's Volleyball League.

 She signed a one-year deal with Galatasaray on 12 August 2022.